saltybun/salt/README.md

 ### `salt` use-cases

-- Quickly create a CLI with 2 commands `salt init` and `salt pin`
+- Quickly create a CLI with 2 commands `s init` and `s pin`
 - Importing scripts from anywhere.
 If your git repository has `salt.json` it is considered as a bundle.
 - Can be used as a tooling framework for your project/organization.
 - Cross-team tooling and collaboration
 - No directory/context switching needed
-- Seamless updates of your bundle through `salt update`
+- Seamless updates of your bundle through `s update`

 ### `salt` quickstart